 Are you looking for an alternative to likes?
 Drive your audience to the comment section by including language like, "Let us know what your favorite new feature is in the comments below" or "How has our new [product name] helped you?"

-Offering a prize, like the chance to win something, entices the followers you have to be active word of mouth marketers.
+Offering a prize, like the chance to win something, entices the followers you have to be active word-of-mouth marketers.

-4. Researching has made WOMM more relevant.
+4. Online product research has made WOMM more relevant.